-The majority of our employees, including our research personnel, are located outside of the United States.
-As a consequence of the international nature of our business, we are exposed to risks associated with changes in foreign currency exchange rates.
-We are based in the United States and present our financial statements in U.S. dollars and the majority of our cash resources are held in U.S. dollars or in Canadian dollars.
+The majority of our employees, including our research personnel, are currently located outside of the United States.
+As a consequence of the international nature of our business, we are exposed to risks associated with international operations.
+For example, we are based in the United States and present our financial statements in U.S. dollars, and the majority of our cash resources are held in U.S. dollars or in Canadian dollars.
 Some of our future expenses and revenues are expected to be denominated in currencies other than in U.S. dollars.
-Therefore, movements in exchange rates to translate to foreign currencies may have a negative impact on our reported results of operations, financial position, and cash flows.
+Other risks include possible governmental restrictions of the movement of funds, limitation of contractual rights, or expropriation of assets without fair compensation.
+Therefore, movements in exchange rates to translate to foreign currencies and other international operational risks may have a negative impact on our reported results of operations, financial position, and cash flows.